msillano/IoTwebUI/README22.md

 ### REST: client and server
 In IoTwebUI there are 2 REST interfaces:

-1. _REST client_, implemented as MACRO in two versions: TXT and JSON, allows you to import external data into the RULES, from web-services, or even from third-party devices or DIY devices that implement a REST interface. _It is therefore possible to make Tuya interact with custom devices_: to create DIY devices with Arduino or ESP8266 see [example](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-5:-Watchdog-for-IOT#watchdog03-esp01-relay--arduino).
+1. _REST client_, implemented as MACRO in two versions: TXT and JSON, allows you to import external data into the RULES, from web services, or even from third-party devices or DIY devices that implement a REST interface. _It is therefore possible to make Tuya interact with custom devices_: to create DIY devices with Arduino or ESP8266 see [example](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-5:-Watchdog-for-IOT#watchdog03-esp01-relay--arduino).
 2. _REST server_, for exporting Tuya device data and controlling automations and alarms, towards custom applications or interfaces.
 For details [see IoTrest documentation](https://github.com/msillano/IoTwebUI/blob/main/RESTserver/LEGGIMI-REST22.md).

 _These two paths finally allow the integration of Tuya in vertical projects, without altering the basic functioning of Tuya/Smartlife, but enriching it with new potential, with a simpler strategy than the pre-existing alternatives (e.g. tuyaDAEMON, HA, etc...)_